3 Steps to Find Art Gallery Representation

-To many artists, finding the right gallery to represent you and your art can be an intimidating process.
-But, unless the galleries are knocking at your door, you are going to have to go knock on theirs!
+For many artists, finding the right gallery to represent you and your art can be an intimidating process.
+But the reality is this, unless the galleries are knocking at your door, you are going to have to go knock on theirs!

-Below is an important check-list of questions and ideas to help you prepare to sell yourself and your art so you can find the right art gallery.
+Below is an important check-list with questions and ideas to help you prepare yourself to find art gallery representation:

 Step 1: Get Real and Ask Yourself these Questions…